For Prospective Interns:

 The Selection Process: Submit an Application Today (scroll to bottom of page)

-Six interns with developmental disabilities between the ages of 18-25 are selected for each session.
+Up to six interns with developmental disabilities between the ages of 18-25 are selected for each session.
 Sessions range from 6-weeks to 12-weeks.
 Programming occurs Monday-Friday from 8:30 am-2:30 pm.
 There is an application and an interview process.
-The specific details tied to each session are announced under News when the application window opens.
+While you can submit an application (scroll to bottom of page) at any time, it will only be considered during the posted application window - those details will be shared here and on our social media pages.

 The job training process is both thoughtful and supported.
 Our team works with area businesses to develop individual training positions for our students to learn.
 They spend at least two hours in their departments each day gaining transferable work skills.
 Our team of special educators also serve as their on-site vocational job coaches; we provide individualized supports, individualized accommodations, and individualized care.
 And with every success or mastered goal, we know that our students are that much closer to realizing their value, as is the larger community.